duckietown/docs-AIDO/book/AIDO/15_getting_started/02_software.md

 ## Docker  {#cm-sw-docker}

 Install Docker [from these instructions](https://docs.docker.com/install/).

-Note: [Mac users] Unfortunately Docker Desktop 2.4 and 2.5 have known issues that prevent it to work with AI-DO.
-We suggest that you install Docker Desktop 2.3.x.

 If you want to use a GPU for evaluating your submission, edit your `/etc/docker/daemon.json` to include